Chapter 5 Making controlled comparisons

 In addition to the histogram that we introduced in chapter 3, another useful way of representing the distribution of a single interval variable is with a boxplot.
 Here is the code for a boxplot of the variable (you can also find this code in the “Strausz ggplot2 templates” which is in the “rscripts” folder that was in the zipped filed that you should have downloaded in section 1.3):

-#make a boxplot of evangelicals
+#make a boxplot of govapproval

-ggplot(states2010, aes(y = evangelical_pop)) +
+ggplot(states2025, aes(y = govApproval2024)) +

 geom_boxplot(color="black", fill="purple", alpha=0.2)+